 FICO Credit Account Mix

-With FICO, credit mix makes up 10% of a score, notes myFICO.com.
+With FICO, the credit mix makes up 10% of a score.
 But don’t let that small number fool you.
 The credit reporting agency not only looks at the mix of credit you have but also at the payment history for each loan.
 That means if you have a solid mix of revolving and installment loans, but your payment history is iffy, your FICO score is going to reflect the not-so-great payment history.
 And that can be a big deal because payment history accounts for 35% of a FICO credit score.

 How to Build (and Improve) Credit Account Mix